INDIANAPOLIS** – Bruce Arians walked into the Indiana Farm Bureau Football Center just prior to the Super Bowl and it felt like home.

 "The biggest thing right now is the evaluation of the guys we have," said Arians.
 "So far, I've been very pleased with what I've seen.
 We have some veteran guys.
 We have some young guys, it's a nice mix.
 Getting that (roster evaluation) done, looking at free agency (and) who might fit us, then starting on the draft and see what's available this year.
 I know there are going to be some quality guys.
 Hopefully, we can get some on offense."

 Counting college, this marks the fifth coordinator job for Arians.
-He has worked with some of the league’s top talents like
+He has worked with some of the league's top talents like Peyton Manning and Ben Roethlisberger.
+He knew well before then how intensely the competitive fires burn for the top players.

 "With all the elite quarterbacks, it's their competitive spirit," said Arians.
 "I don't care if you're playing golf, tiddlywinks, they want to win.
 They bring that desire to win and impose it on the rest of the guys in the huddle.
 The ones I've been around – Peyton (Manning), Ben (Roethlisberger), even Tim Couch, who I love and thought was going to be a great player until his arm blew out – they had that competitive spirit that would overwhelm everybody. … The elite ones can spin the football.
 They know the offense.
 With those kinds of guys, you want to keep the game as simple as possible and let them play."